-“Users perceive and form design opinions even in 17 ms.” – Research conducted by Google
+“Users perceive and form design opinions even in 17 ms.” – Google

-Make sure to avoid outdated design.
-Stop chasing trends as trends come and go and leave you in a potentially risky situation where your brand might look outdated.
+Make sure you don’t have an outdated layout or design.
+Stop chasing design trends as they come and go and leave you in a potentially risky situation where your brand might look outdated in the near future.

-Establish brand style guide by choosing color palette, typefaces, spacing rules, brand voice to unify your future design outputs.
-Style guide will ensure that you are consistent across different channels, including your website, email and social media.
+Establish a brand style guide by choosing common colorse, typefaces, spacing rules, and a formulate a brand voice to unify your future design output.
+A style guide will ensure that you are consistent across all channels, including your website, email and social media.

 3. Unclear Call to Action (CTA)

-Website’s function is to ultimately serve as a communication or presentation tool.
-It’s by no means an end product so you have to define its main action user can take which is widely known as a call to action or CTA.
-Lack of clear call to action button on a website wastes opportunity of turning visitors into potential subscribers, leads and customers.
+A website’s function is to ultimately serve as a communication or presentation tool.
+It’s by no means an end product so you have to define its main or final action with an efective call to action or CTA.
+The lack of clear call to action buttons on a website wastes the opportunity of turning visitors into potential subscribers, leads and customers.

 Fix: Be Prominent

-The success of your website is highly determined by the conversion rate and prominent call to action goes a long way ensuring that visitor sees it and has an urge to take action.
-When it comes to purpose of your website, you basically have three strategic options:
+The success of your website is highly determined by the conversion rate, and a prominent call to action goes a long way to ensuring that visitors view it and has an urge to take action.
+When it comes to the purpose of your website, you basically have three strategic options:

 - Sell products or services